bduggan/raku-log-async/README.md

 send-to(IO::Handle $handle)
 logger.send-to('/tmp/out.log');
 ```
-Add a tap that prints messages to a filehandle, or opens a file
+Add a tap that prints timestamp, level and message to a file or filehandle.
-and sends message to that file.

 ```
 close-taps;